owncast/owncast.github.io/docs/api/activitypub.md

 ### Offer / stream ping (outbound)

 This is an Owncast extension that supports the **featured-streams / mini-directory** feature.
 While live, the server periodically sends an `Offer` activity whose `object` is the server URL, carrying [Owncast custom metadata](#owncast-custom-namespace) (stream status, title, description, server name, logo, tags).
 It lets a receiving directory keep its list of live streams fresh without polling.
-The matching offline signal is the inbound [`Leave`](#server-to-server-activities) activity.
+The matching offline signal is the [`Leave`](#server-to-server-activities) activity, sent when the stream ends.
 Owncast sends `Offer` and `Leave` only to followers that identified themselves as a directory (see [the custom namespace](#owncast-custom-namespace)), never to ordinary fan followers.

 ### Update, Follow, Accept